 The system includes AI capabilities to help predict call volumes and match customers with the right agents.
 Supervisors can track team performance in real-time and provide coaching when needed.
 There's also a marketplace with over 100 pre-built integrations for connecting with other business tools.

-While the software offers comprehensive features, users should note that implementing a full contact center solution requires proper planning and training to make the most of its capabilities.
+Implementing a full contact center solution requires proper planning and training to make the most of its capabilities.

-NICE inContact and NICE CXone are essentially the same platform.
+NICE inContact and NICE CXone are the same platform.
 NICE inContact was rebranded as NICE CXone after NICE acquired inContact.
 The platform combines omnichannel routing, workforce optimization, analytics, and AI tools in one cloud-based contact center solution.
 If you've used NICE inContact before, you'll find the same core features in CXone, just with ongoing updates and improvements.

-What technical issues do users commonly report with NICE CXone?Some common technical complaints include occasional call drops, system freezes, and delays in screen loading during peak times.
-Users have also mentioned limitations with certain status options and disposition codes.
-The good news is that NICE offers responsive customer support to help resolve these issues.
-With a 99.99% uptime SLA, major outages are rare, but like any cloud platform, minor hiccups can happen.
-Having a good internet connection helps minimize most problems.
+What technical issues do users commonly report with NICE CXone?Users report occasional system bugs, outages, and performance issues during peak times.
+The interface complexity makes troubleshooting harder for new users.
+Some customers have experienced reliability concerns that disrupt their workflow.
+With a 99.99% uptime SLA, major outages are rare, but like any cloud platform, minor hiccups happen.
+A good internet connection helps minimize most problems, though customer support response times for resolving issues are slower than expected.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry